JadoreThompson/f1-betting/README.md

 - **Matching Engine**: The core logic that processes user bets, matches opposing sides (BACK/LAY), and manages order books.
 - **Pusher**: A batching and notification service that efficiently updates the database and broadcasts state changes via Redis.
 - **Order and OrderBook**: Data structures representing individual bets and market-specific collections of bets.
+- **Betting Service:** A listener, reacting to the BetPlaced event emitted via the BettingEscrow smart contract, then acting on it by persisting the details and pushing to the Matching Engine.

 **Pollers (`betting_engine/pollers/`)**